joeafify/sv-lab1/README.md

-# sv-lab1
+# SV Lab 1

-This is a demo web page for using git.
+*This is a demo web page for using git.*